duckinator/inq/README.md

 E.g.,

-    $ how_is rubygems/rubygems --report-file report.pdf
+    $ how_is rubygems/rubygems --report-file report.html

-The above command creates a PDF containing the summary at `./report.pdf`.
+The above command creates a HTML file containing the summary at `./report.html`.

 ### Generating reports from a config file